spiralhalo/LumiLights/README.md

 Parts of its source code is derived from Canvas which is released under the Apache License version 2.0.

 ## Notes

-### Known issues
-Due to a bug, water reflection effect might have "stitching" artifact on certain coordinates.

 ### Note on diffuse
 Vanilla objects has a property called "diffuse", which determines if they should have directional shading or not.
 In Lumi Lights, objects that had their diffuse set to false are treated as if they are facing up, so that they always have the same brightness as the top face of the block that they are on.